 “But instead, my father said ‘I will plant Tocai and Malvasia, because I know what I’m doing now.’”

 Podversic was also hanging out with a cadre of local winemakers who were challenging not only the dogma of international wine, but the hardened ideologies of the local economy.
-The undisputed leaders of this gang were Josko Gravner and Stanko Radikon, who today are celebrated as the two most important pioneers globally of vini macerati, better known as “orange wines.”
+The cadre’s undisputed leader was Josko Gravner as well as his close accomplice, Stanko Radikon.
+Today, they are celebrated globally as the two most important pioneers of vini macerati, better known as “orange wines.”

 Hearing this made my ears perk up.
 Schiopetto revolutionized Friuli’s white wines in the 1960s and 1970s by introducing temperature-controlled stainless-steel fermentation.
-He effectively put Friuli and Italian white wines on the map.
-But this style of wine is precisely what Josko Gravner opposed.
+He effectively put Collio on the map for his style of wine, and the region followed.
+Yet it was the style of wine that Josko Gravner vehemently opposed.

-“I’m lucky now that I was born in a beautiful place to a great family,” Tamara says.
+“I’m lucky now that I was born in a beautiful place to a great family,” Tamara says as we enter the fermentation cellar.
 “They are giving me an understanding of generational change.
 To let me express myself, to let me choose in the vineyard.
 My father is still young.
-He is only from 1967, and he has said that 2026 will be his last signature.
-But still it is great to have a shoulder [to lean on] like his.”
+He is only from 1967, but he has said that 2026 will be his last signature.
+Still, it is great to have a shoulder [to lean on] like his.”

 Tamara Makes Her Mark

-We enter the fermentation cellar and the scene mirrors this melding of modern and traditional.
+The scene inside mirrors this melding of modern and traditional.
 It is a gray concrete bunker with tile floors and pendant lights; a cold place that would feel like an unfinished basement if it weren’t for the glowing warm tones and textures of the winery’s oak vats and casks.

 “If you find a Friulano that is not aromatic, something is wrong.”